98Rico/GoldRogerM-A/README.md

 - Numeric **valuation assumptions** (e.g. WACC, terminal growth) are **not taken from LLM output** by default.
 - They come from verified market data when available, otherwise from `data/sector_multiples.py`.
 - If you want to override them, use `--interactive` (manual user override is explicitly tagged and then allowed).
-- Trading comps are deterministic when market comps exist: if `market_data.ev_ebitda_market` is available, it is the fixed EV/EBITDA mid-anchor; peer inputs can only adjust spread (capped at ±25%).
+- Trading comps are deterministic when market comps exist, with peer-quality and confidence guardrails applied before final blending.

 ### Data Quality Gate